 The Michigan Humane Society purchases an old factory at 7401 Richmond and converts it to an animal shelter.
 The MHS Detroit shelter operates out of this facility until August of 2016.

-In the midst of the Detroit riots, shelter staff continued to care for the animals in their charge.
+In the midst of the Detroit rebellion, shelter staff continued to care for the animals in their charge.
 MHS veterinarian Dr. Dewdney worked with the National Guard to provide first aid for injured animals and 5,000 cans of dog and cat food were distributed to owners in need.

 The first Protect A Pet clinics are held to help low income families provide their pets with vaccines.